Pennsylvania Homeowner Assistance Fund (PAHAF)

 Call Center is open Monday through Friday from 8 a.m. to 8 p.m.
 ET

 Available Assistance for Homeowners

 Assistance through this program helps homeowners prevent mortgage delinquencies, default, foreclosure, displacement, and utility disconnection.
-The maximum amount of assistance for any homeowner under the PAHAF is $30,000 or up to 24 months of assistance, and the utility assistance cap is $10,000.
+The maximum amount of assistance for any homeowner under the PAHAF is $50,000 or up to 24 months of assistance, and the utility assistance cap is $10,000.